-Staff Recommendation for Loan

-Staff recommends the Board approve a loan not to exceed \$1,849,310 (\$1,831,000 for Project costs and \$18,310 for the 1% service fee) to the Logan Irrigation District for costs related to the Prewitt Reservoir Dredging Project, from the Severance Tax Perpetual Base Fund.
+Staff Recommendation for Loan (Board approved Staff Recommendation May15, 2019) Staff recommends the Board approve a loan not to exceed \$1,849,310 (\$1,831,000 for Project costs and \$18,310 for the 1% service fee) to the Logan Irrigation District for costs related to the Prewitt Reservoir Dredging Project, from the Severance Tax Perpetual Base Fund.
 The loan terms shall be 30 years at a blended interest rate of 1.90% per annum.
 Security for the loan shall be in compliance with CWCB Financial Policy #5.

-Staff Recommendation for Water Plan Grant

-Staff recommends the Board approve a grant of up to \$1,408,000 from the Water Plan Grant - Storage & Supply category to the Logan Irrigation District for cost related to the Prewitt Reservoir Dredging Project.
+Staff Recommendation for Water Plan Grant (Board approved Staff Recommendation May 15, 2019) Staff recommends the Board approve a grant of up to \$1,408,000 from the Water Plan Grant - Storage & Supply category to the Logan Irrigation District for cost related to the Prewitt Reservoir Dredging Project.